Waterfalls Austin Texas are famous in the area for their incredible scenery and beautiful surroundings.

 So, yes, Pedernales river is a great place for fishing so pack a fishing rod to catch something for dinner.

-Or, if you want to explore more of the park, you can take the 10-mile single-track trail and observe nature and the river.
+If you want to explore more of the park, take the 10-mile single-track trail and observe nature and the river.

-There are certain areas where you can swim or where tubing is allowed, and the park is open daily to the public.
+There are certain areas where you can swim or where tubing is allowed.
+The park is open daily to the public.

-The entrance to the park cost 6 USD per person, but the area becomes very crowded during the summer season, especially on weekends.
+The entrance to the park cost 6 USD per person.
+The area becomes very crowded during the summer season, especially on weekends.

-The water level varies depending on the quantity of rain drops, and certain areas are considered dangerous for a swim.
+The water level varies depending on the quantity of rain drops.
+Certain areas are considered dangerous for a swim.

-Still, there are designated places where you can swim, go tubing, or kayaking as there the water level and the currents are safe.
+There are designated places where you can swim, go tubing, or kayaking.
+You can swim there as the water level and the currents are safe.

-I would mention hiking, fishing, biking, camping in designated areas, and swimming among the most popular activities around the waterfalls.
+I would mention hiking, fishing, biking, camping in designated areas.
+Swimming among the most popular activities around the waterfalls.

 This is definitely a great place to relax, have fun, and spend quality time with your friends and families.